windup/windup-quickstarts/weblogic-javaee-servlet/README.md

 Review the Quickstart Code
 -------------------------

-The `MyHintsRuleProvider` class extends `WindupRuleProvider` and overrides the following methods:
+The *MyHintsRuleProvider* class extends *WindupRuleProvider* and overrides the following methods:

-* `getPhase()`: This method returns `RulePhase.MIGRATION_RULES`.

 * `getExecuteAfter()`: Nothing executes after this, so this method returns an empty list.

+* `enhanceMetadata(Context context)`: This method specifies additional meta-data about the Rule instances originating from this WindupRuleProvider.

-* `getConfiguration(GraphContext context)`: This method looks for packages named "weblogic.servlet.annotation.WLServlet".
-When found, it adds the text "Migrate to Java EE 6 @WebServlet." to the report and points the person to the JBoss EAP 6 documentation.
+* `getConfiguration(GraphContext context)`: This method looks for "weblogic.servlet.annotation.WLServlet" annotations.
+If found, it adds the warning text "Migrate to Java EE 6 @WebServlet." to the report, assigns the effort at 8 story points, and provides a link to the JBoss EAP 6 documentation.

 System requirements